 You've spent years living abroad.
 Chances are things have changed during that time, so make an effort to rediscover your home and all it has to offer, once again.
 Walk around town and check out the new bars and restaurants that cropped up in your absence.
 You might even be surprised to see that the skyline of your city has changed while you were away.
 Join a group or create your own on Meetup or other platforms, and connect with like-minded people who share your interests.

 Just like when you moved away from home, keeping busy will take your mind off the post-study blues.
 Reconnect with friends and family, update your CV and establish a new routine.
 If you had a set routine at school, create a new one now and it will give you a sense of purpose while you try to readjust.

 You'll be out on your own soon enough, paying rent and all the bills that come with independence (trust us - you've got the rest of your life to do this).
 Enjoy this time living at home and save some money while you're at it.
 Remember, your parents can be your best financial support when you're just starting out.
 They can also be your best advisers in terms of helping you prepare for independence.

 You don't need to know exactly what you're going to do for the rest of your life, but having a plan will help you get your thoughts in order.
 This includes a financial plan for saving and paying back any debt you might have incurred while studying abroad.
-If you're an HSBC Jade client or Premier customer, you can book an appointment with your relationship manager to discuss how best to manage your money now that you're no longer a student.
+If you're an HSBC Premier customer, talk to your relationship manager about how best to manage your money now that you're no longer a student.

 Certain life events can cause stress, some more than others.
 A few of these top stressors include moving, financial troubles and starting a new job.
 Think about it - you may be experiencing these all at once!
 Moving back home after graduating is a major life transition, so be kind to yourself and give yourself time to get used to your new normal.